BakxY/CPPCheck-to-JUNIT-Converter/README.md

 # RATS to JUNIT Converter

-This python scrypt converts a XML output of a [CPPCheck](http://cppcheck.net/) command to a JUNIT XML format to be used with a CICD like in Gitlab.
+This python script converts a XML output of a [CPPCheck](http://cppcheck.net/) command to a JUNIT XML format to be used with a CICD like in Gitlab.

 ## Arguments